mohamedkam000/4th/README.md

 # The main idea of the program is to use the mentioned concepts to find the circumference and the area of each shape, individually.
 # It's silly that we are given this assignment without any introduction, or a real class lecture, so our only ally is the internet.
 # The rediculous thing is that the subject teacher doesn't even reply to messages, leaving us in a desolate desert.
+# Turned out this assignment is just .. easy, and isn't more than just using simple calculations along with classes.
+# Making separate files for each part of the assignment.